Sombrero (film): Production

 In April 1952, Cornel Wilde was being sought for a lead role.
 By this stage the title of the film had changed from Mexican Village to Sombrero.
 Vittorio Gassman, Pier Angeli and Ava Gardner joined the cast; it was Gassman's second American film after The Glass Wall.
 Gardner dropped out in late April and was put on suspension by MGM (lifted when she agreed to make Mogambo).

 Then Lamas refused to make the film because it meant going on location in Mexico; MGM suspended him until he agreed to star in The Girl Who Had Everything.
-By May, Yvonne de Carlo, Nina Foch and Kurt Kaznar joined the cast.
+By May, Yvonne De Carlo, Nina Foch and Kurt Kaznar joined the cast.
 Rick Jason joined the cast (presumably replacing Lamas), making his film debut.
 Dore Schary said he expected Gassmann and Jason to become big stars.

 Filming started June 1952.
 The movie was shot on location in Mexico City, Cuernavaca, Tetecala and Tepoztln, Mexico.

 De Carlo did all her scenes with Gassman.
 "We got along wonderfully," she said.
 "He's a wonderful actor."

+TCM's Frank Miller observes: “The film features a few musical numbers, most notably Greco's energetic flamenco in the first U.S. film to capture his artistry.
+There's also a beautifully performed but decidedly strange number for Charisse, who dances out her psychological conflicts under Hermes Pan's direction (some sources credit Stanley Donen) on a studio-built mountaintop.”

 Reception

-Box office
+In his April 23, 1953 review for The New York Times, Bosley Crowther writes: “ Sombrero …is a big, broad-brimmed, squashy sort of picture, as massive as the garment for which it is named…Although it is labored under by a distinguished and resolute cast, it engulfs and obliterates its people in a huge, mottled, shape-obscuring shade.
+The reason for this is easily obvious.
+It was made to cover a lot of area, and the people who put it together didn't have the large-scale skill for the job.”
+According to Crowther, the “lively folk tales” are (re-told) so poorly…that the sum is a jumbled, tedious blob….
+But this must be said for "Sombrero"—it is beautifully photographed in very fine Technicolor and the actual countryside of Mexico, in which it is set, is lovely.
+There, at least, it is not in the shade.”

 According to MGM records, the film earned $1,071,000 in the U.S. and Canada, and $1,389,000 in other markets, resulting in a profit of $592,000.

-Proposed follow-up movie
+Proposed sequel

 In September 1952, before the film was released, MGM announced Foster would write a follow-up movie based on three or four other stories in the collection Mexican Village that were not used in Sombrero, but no film was made.